Lèse-majesté: Morocco

 Moroccans are routinely prosecuted for statements deemed offensive to the king.
 The minimum penalty for such a statement is one year's imprisonment if the statement is made in private (i.e. not broadcast), and three years' imprisonment if made in public.
 In either case, the maximum is five years.

 The cases of Yassine Belassal and Nasser Ahmed (a 95-year-old who died in jail after being convicted of lèse-majesté), and the Fouad Mourtada affair, revived the debate on these laws and their applications.
 In 2008, an 18-year-old was charged with "breach of due respect to the king" for writing "God, Homeland, Barça" on a school board, in reference to his favorite football club and satirising the national motto ("God, Homeland, King").

 In February 2012, 18-year-old Walid Bahomane was convicted for posting two cartoons of the king on Facebook.
 The procès-verbal cited two Facebook pages and a computer being seized as evidence.
 Walid was officially prosecuted for "touching the sacralities".

 Senegal

 Offending the President of Senegal is punishable by a prison sentence of six months to two years and a fine of 100,000 to 1,500,000 CFA (180 to 2,700 USD).

+Uganda

+In Uganda, insulting the president carries severe legal consequences, as the government heavily polices criticism.
+Authorities regularly arrest and prosecute activists, journalists, and social media influencers under strict hate speech and cyber harassment laws, with some offenders receiving multi-year prison sentences.